WMU-Electric-Vehicles-Class/Team3/README.md

 ## This is for HW1.2 and it is Connor performing a commit

 ## I am working on this on VS code right now.

+## This is Sachin making changes for Homework 1.